Lecture notes on the flow equation approach to singular stochastic PDEs: Construction of effective force

-almost surely uniformly in $\uv,\sIR\in(0,1]$.
-Note that the tree $\<32b>_{\uv,\sIR}$ depends on $\sIR\in(0,1]$.
-Consequently, the above bound says nothing about the regularity of the above tree.
-Note that it would completely hopeless to prove an analogous bound for the tree
+almost surely, uniformly in \(\kappa,\mu\in(0,1]\).
+The important point is that the tree \(\<32b>_{\kappa,\mu}\) itself depends on the scale \(\mu\).
+Thus \eqref{eq:rem_tree_bound} is not a statement about the regularity of a fixed distribution.
+Rather, it is a scale-dependent bound for a family of objects adapted to the flow equation.